Deruzala/Betfair-Data-Scraper/README.md

 The script is pliable allowing the user to select either UK, IRE, AUS Horse Racing data - both win and place markets

-Run the .py script via your favourite IDE
+Run the .py script via your favourite IDE or run via the command line

 When prompted enter the start / end date of the data you would like to import

+- The [Traded Volumes](https://github.com/Deruzala/Betfair-Data-Scraper/blob/main/TradedVolumes.sql) file creates a view to analyse traded volumes

+- The [Group Traded Volumes](https://github.com/Deruzala/Betfair-Data-Scraper/blob/main/group-traded-volumes.sql) file breaks down traded volumes by year, month & weekday

+- The [Returns & Liability](https://github.com/Deruzala/Betfair-Data-Scraper/blob/main/Returns.sql) file creates a view to show back & lay returns including liability at BSP